aa755/decoding-human-body/_posts/2021-07-24-covid-recovered.md

 categories: Covid-19
 youtubeId: OL6-x0modwY
 ---
-**if you came here from a yard sign, please visit [this page](https://skeptichuman.substack.com/p/helping-politicians-fighting-medical), maybe after reading is article, especially if you supported Covid vaccine mandates**

 (This article was written in summer 2021.
 Since then, the evidence for many of the arguments made here has only become stronger, but I haven't updated the article.)

 Covid cases among the vaccinated are exploding even in some of the most vaccinated places on earth, e.g. Singapore, Israel, the UK, US.